 Although the M1 and the M40 are the main routes to the North from London, neither reach their ultimate goals.
 The M40 joins the M42 near Birmigham before the M6 takes you to the North-West and ultimately to Glasgow on the M74.
 The M1 gets you further North, passing close to Coventry, Leicester, Derby, Nottingham, Sheffield, Bradford and Leeds.
 If your destination is further North, then it is our faithful Great North Road or A1 that takes you there.

-The first motorway to link the M1 to the A1 was the M18 opened in the 1970’s, this became the main route for many to each further North.
+The first motorway to link the M1 to the A1 was the M18 opened in the 1970’s.
+This became the main route for many to reach further North.
 In 1999 a second link was opened.
-A new section of M1 was built East of Leeds joining the A1(M) near Bramham, South of Wetherby.
-This provides a more continuous driving experience to the North-East, some even argue that the A1(M) should be renamed the M1.
+A new section of M1 East of Leeds joining the A1(M) near Bramham, South of Wetherby.
+This provides a more continuous driving experience to the North-East.
+Some even argue that the A1(M) should be renamed the M1.

 Slowly and saddening for many, the Great North Road of folklore has died.
 The inns, taverns, cafes and truck stops that gave it character have gone.
 For much of it’s route, the A1 passes through areas with little to see from the road.
 Now, much of the A1 and A1(M) are little different to any other main road with their Motos and other large operators.